 In January 2020, SYRCL’s (South Yuba River Citizens League) 18th Annual Wild & Scenic® Film Festival returns with an incredible selection of films to change your world.
 Each year, the Wild & Scenic Film Festival draws top filmmakers, celebrities, leading activists, social innovators and well-known world adventurers to the historic downtown of Nevada City, California.

 Our films combine stellar filmmaking, beautiful cinematography and first-rate storytelling to inform, inspire and ignite solutions and possibilities to restore the earth and human communities while creating a positive future for the next generation.
-Festival-goers delight in seeing award-winning films about nature, community activism, adventure, conservation, water, energy and climate change, wildlife, environmental justice, agriculture, and indigenous cultures.
+Festival-goers delight in seeing award-winning films about nature, community activism, adventure, conservation, health, water, energy and climate change, wildlife, environmental justice, food and farming.

 In addition to these empowering and for some, life-changing films, the Wild & Scenic Film Festival hosts many of the top filmmakers in environmental and adventure filmmaking today.
 Such luminaries include Craig Childs, Amy Goodman, Yvon Chouinard, Gary Snyder, Debra Winger, Sir Patrick Stewart, Peter Coyote, Daryl Hannah, Winona LaDuke, Tim DeChristopher, Ron Kauk, Colin Beavan, Julia Butterfly Hill, and Jeremy Jones.
 Last year, over a hundred filmmakers and activists traveled from around the globe to speak to festival-goers following their respective films and in workshops held in the festival’s activist center.
 The event also includes a variety of happenings in town: free workshops, parties, wine tastings, book signings, street events, and art shows.
 Nestled in the Sierra Nevada foothills, the beautiful and historic town of Nevada City is a perfect backdrop for this winter weekend of festivities.

-Following the January film festival in Nevada City, CA, the festival goes on tour and travels to over 160 locations throughout the United States and internationally, inspiring individuals to take action and help in the environmental movement year-round.
-Only 2020 Official Selections will be considered for the National Tour; most films selected are fewer than 40 minutes.
+Following the January film festival in Nevada City, CA, the festival goes on tour and travels to over 180 locations throughout the United States and internationally, inspiring individuals to take action and help in the environmental movement year-round.
+Only 2020 Official Selections will be considered for the Tour; most films selected are fewer than 40 minutes.